 “What is traditional Swedish food?” is probably the most asked questions when I go abroad.
 I never know how to reply.
 I have asked other Newbies and even Swedish friends but they don’t seem to be sure on that either.

-Ikea has popularised Swedish meatballs all over the world, and that’s the first dish people think about when they hear about Sweden, but obviously there’s more to it!
+Ikea has popularised Swedish meatballs all over the world, and that’s the first dish people think of when they hear about Sweden, but obviously there’s more to it!
 The issue is that different people seem to interpret “traditional food” in different ways.

 Traditional food as “old” food